liuyulo/b58/README.md

 ### Opening

-The opening uses a piano arragement of "Alice in Wonderland", which is the extra stage theme in Touhou 5.
-As the name of the theme suggests, it is inspired from the novel Alice's Adventures in Wonderland.
+The opening uses a piano arrangement of "Alice in Wonderland", which is the extra stage theme in Touhou 5.
+As the name of the theme suggests, it is inspired by the novel Alice's Adventures in Wonderland.

 - [Wiki](https://en.touhouwiki.net/wiki/Mystic_Square/Music#Extra_Stage_theme)
 - OST: [YouTube](https://youtu.be/n0jbvJjTXPw) (EN), and [YouTube](https://youtu.be/UkK2Dg8kB1I) (JP)
-- piano arragement by DMBN: [YouTube](https://youtu.be/ib3RR_QpFzo) (JP)
+- piano arrangement by DMBN: [YouTube](https://youtu.be/ib3RR_QpFzo) (JP)
-- full version in this game: [YouTube](https://youtu.be/iSI5jA82-i8)
+- full version in recorded in the game: [YouTube](https://youtu.be/iSI5jA82-i8)

 ### Ending

-Ending's theme comes from "Player Score" in Touhou 10 as it's game over theme as well.
+The ending theme comes from "Player Score" in Touhou 10 as it's game over theme as well.
 The theme itself is simply this on repeat:

 ![](./docs/player_score.png)